jxnl/blog/docs/writing/posts/advice.md

 !!! note "Survival"

-    I think pessimism as a survival mechanism is great, its the alertness that warns us potential outcomes we do not want.
+    I think pessimism as a survival mechanism is great, it's the alertness that warns us potential outcomes we do not want.
 It's a way to protect yourself.
 People are also more able to find problems than solutions.
 It's a good exercise to understand if that energy is productive, can this critique of the work improve the work?
 Or is it just a way to feel superior or to get sympathy?

 ## Let Go of Anticipation